rubiojr/rubiojr.github.com/_posts/2013-04-29-distributing-complex-ruby-scripts-with-omnibus-generated-debian-packages.md

 Same thing with Fog, packaged version is 1.3.1 and I need 1.10!

-What should you do?
+What should I do?
 Some options to consider:

-1. Roll up your sleeves and use Pupppet/Chef, spend 1/2/3 days to properly create and test the required manifests/cookbooks to the deploy the whole thing.
+1. Roll up my sleeves and use Pupppet/Chef, spend 1/2/3 days to properly create and test the required manifests/cookbooks to the deploy the whole thing.
 If you think that installing the script deps was cumbersome, get ready for this, because things aren't getting any easier with